-We will have a look at what are dinoflagellates.
-The dinoflagellates species are in the Kingdom Protista.
+The dinoflagellates species are included in the Kingdom Protista.
 The dinoflagellates are phototrophic organisms.
 They are also known as photosynthetic organisms.
 They are single-cell eukaryotes and are present in the phylum Dinoflagellata.
-Most of the dinoflagellates are marine planktons therefore they are known as dinoflagellates plankton.
+Most of the dinoflagellates are marine planktons, and are therefore known as dinoflagellates plankton.
 They are also found in freshwater habitats.
 Most of them are mixotrophic and some of them are considered photosynthetic.
 When there are changes in the temperature, salinity, and depth of the water body, the population of dinoflagellates water changes.
 The dinoflagellates species are the largest group of marine eukaryotes.
-We will learn more about what are dinoflagellates, different colours of dinoflagellates such as red dinoflagellates, and about the kingdom Protista.
+We will learn more about what are dinoflagellates, different colours of dinoflagellates, such as red dinoflagellates, and about the kingdom Protista.

-As we read above they are eukaryotes.
+As we read previously, there are organisms called eukaryotes too.
 They are unicellular in nature.
 They are colonial and are present without much cellular differentiation.
-The body organization at the tissue level is not present in these protists.
+The body organisation at the tissue level is not present in these protists.
 They are mostly aquatic in nature.
-As they are eukaryotic in nature, therefore they have the presence of all kinds of membrane-bound organelles.
+As they are eukaryotic in nature, they have the presence of all kinds of membrane-bound organelles.
 80S cytoplasmic ribosomes are also present in them.
-Some of them may also possess cellulosic cell walls.
-(9+2) of the microtubule, the pattern is followed by their cilia and flagella.
+Some of them may also possess cellulosic cell walls (9+2) of the microtubule, the pattern is followed by their cilia and flagella.
 Their cilia and flagella consist of tubulin protein.
 Flagella, cilia, and pseudopodia are the means by which these cells show movement.
 Among all these three modes, the ciliary mode is the fastest.
 The modes of nutrition of these protists can be photosynthetic, holozoic, saprobic, and parasitic.
 They also have mixotrophic nutrition.
 This means that they have both photosynthetic and saprobic type of nutrition as it is present in euglena.
-Both asexual and sexual mode of reproduction is present in them.
+Both asexual and sexual modes of reproduction are present in them.
 They show two types of life cycles that are zygotic meiosis and gametic meiosis.
 The protists basically comprise decomposers, photosynthetic, or parasites.
 Dysentery, malaria, and sleeping sickness are some of the diseases that can be caused by them.
 They comprise diatoms, dinoflagellates, euglenoids, slime moulds, and protozoans.
-Now we will thoroughly learn about the dinoflagellates.
+Now, we will thoroughly learn about the dinoflagellates.

-These features will let us know more about what are dinoflagellates.
+These features will let us know more about dinoflagellates.
 They are also known as golden brown photosynthetic protists.
 They belong to the class Dinophyceae.
 Dinophyceae is also known as Pyrrophyta.
-Some are present in freshwater and mostly all are present in marine forms.
+Some are present in freshwater, and mostly, all are present in marine forms.
 They have pigments present in their cells that are known as red, yellow, green, brown, or blue.
-Some characteristics are:
+Some characteristics are as follows: